shah-md-zunaed/24-57769-2_CompanyApp/README.md

 Could not copy "obj\Debug\CompanyApp.exe" to "bin\Debug\CompanyApp.exe".
 Exceeded retry count of 10.
 Failed.
 The file is locked by: "EmployeeDetails (25840)"
 ```

-The problem was caused by an already-running EmployeeDetails process that was using the executable file.
-Because the executable was locked by that process, Visual Studio could not replace it with the newly built CompanyApp.exe.
+The problem was caused by an already-running `EmployeeDetails` process that was using the executable file.
+Because the executable was locked by that process, Visual Studio could not replace it with the newly built `CompanyApp.exe`.

-The issue was resolved by stopping the running EmployeeDetails process and then rebuilding the project.
+The issue was resolved by stopping the running `EmployeeDetails` process and then rebuilding the project.
 After the file lock was released, the project built and ran successfully.

 ### 10. Why one database is better than two

 One database gives the application a single source of truth.
 Authentication data and employee data can be linked with a real foreign key instead of keeping separate files that can drift out of sync.

 The `CreatedBy` relationship is a practical example: `dbo.Emp_details.CreatedBy` points directly to `dbo.Users.UserID`.
 Because migrated rows may have a NULL creator, the employee grid uses a `LEFT JOIN`, preserving every employee while showing the username whenever a valid creator exists.

 This design is easier to maintain, query, back up, and keep consistent than two unrelated databases.

 ### 11. Screenshots for submission